-The Police Foundation is pleased to have developed a voluntary and anonymous reporting system (www.LEOnearmiss.org) that allows law enforcement personnel to read about and anonymously share “close calls” or “near misses” in order to help their peers stay safe and prevent tragedies.
-Our mission is to encourage law enforcement personnel to share their near miss experiences and the lessons learned from them in order to shield other law enforcement personnel from similar accidents, injuries, and possible fatalities.
+The National Police Foundation has developed a voluntary and anonymous reporting system (www.LEOnearmiss.org) that enables law enforcement personnel to read about and anonymously share stories of close calls or “near misses,” which provide lessons learned that can protect other officers in similar situations.
+A near miss is defined as an incident that almost resulted in an officer being seriously injured or killed.
+Our mission is to encourage law enforcement personnel to share their near miss experiences so the lessons learned from them can be incorporated systematically into training, policy, and equipment decisions to prevent injuries and fatalities.

 “A near miss, like any error, provides us with an opportunity to examine how mistakes are made and what changes might prevent them” – Danielle Ofri, MD, PhD, NYU (NYT, May 28, 2013)